polmonroig/cloud_segmentation/README.md

 of 0 or 1, by discarding values lower than a threshold and finally we join connected groups in the mask

 ### Network architecture ###
-The network architecture used was an autoencoder where the encoder network was the pretained VGG19 network, the decoder was a symetrical network with the same number of pooling layers as the encoder but with less convolutional layers.
+The network architecture used was an encoder-decoder where the encoder network was the pretained VGG19 network, the decoder was a symetrical network with the same number of pooling layers as the encoder but with less convolutional layers.
 The loss function that was used is the Dice coefficient(2∗|X∩Y||X|+|Y|).